 Pour your finished sauce into jars.
 Use freezer jars if you want to freeze your sauce or canning jars if you'd like to can your sauce for shelf-stable storage.

 Note: To safely water-bath can tomato sauce, you must add lemon juice to boost the acidity.
 Tomatoes aren't as acidic as they used to be.
 Refer to the National Center for Home Food Preservation's guidelines for complete tomato canning instructions and times.

 Want homemade tomato sauce without all the work?

-Try our crockpot tomato sauce.
-It requires no peeling, seeding or coring.
+Make crock pot tomato sauce.
+It requires no peeling, seeding, or coring.
 Just stir it every so often, and you'll have a batch of sauce by the end of the day.